bigbluebutton/bbb-install/README.md

 ![bbb-install.sh](images/html5.png?raw=true "HTML5 Client")

-While this default setup is good for testing, you *really* want to have the server configured with a TLS/SSL certificate + hostname.
-The sections below show how to do all this using a single `bbb-install.sh` command.
+While example of using `bbb-install.sh` will setup a fully working BigBlueButton, it does, however, lack a needed piece in any production setup: transport level security (TLS).
+In other words, you can only access this server via `HTTP` (unencrypted) and not `HTTPS` (encrypted), as the server lacks a secure socket level (SSL) certificate configured for the server's hostname.

+Without TLS/SSL support, the browser will not allow access to the user's webam or microphone via the builtin real-time communications (WebRTC) libraries.

+On a server with a fully-qualified domain name, `bbb-install.sh` can automatically request a TLS/SSL certificate (from Let's Encrypt) and configure the BigBlueButton server to use that certificate.
+The following sections show you how.

 ## Getting ready
 Before running `bbb-install.sh`, we _strongly_ recommend that you

   * read through these docs,
-  * ensure your server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and
+  * ensure that your server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and
-  * configure a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of your server.
+  * configure a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of the server.

-To setup a FQDN, you need to purchase a domain name from a domain name system (DNS) provider, such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com), and use their tools to have the FQDN resolve to the public IP address of your server.
-More specifically, you need to create an `A Record` that points to the public IP address of your BigBlueButton server.
-Check the documentation of your DNS provider for details on how to do this.
+To setup a FQDN, you need to purchase a domain name from a domain name system (DNS) provider, such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com).
+Once purchased, you'll use the web tools provided by the DNS provider to create an `A Record` that resolves to the public IP address of your BigBlueButton server.
+(Check the DNS provider's documentation for details on how to setup the `A Record`.)

-With a FQDN domain name place, you can pass a few additional parameters to `bbb-install.sh` to have it
+With a FQDN domain name place, you can then pass a few additional parameters to `bbb-install.sh` to have it

   * request and install a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt), and (optionally)
-  * install and configure [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html), a simple front-end that enables users to setup rooms, hold meetings, and manage recordings, and enables you (the administrator) to create and manage user accounts.
+  * install and configure [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html) to provide a simple front-end for users to enable them to setup rooms, hold online sessions, and manage recordings.
+(Greenlight also lets you, the administrator, manage user accounts within Greenlight).

-Once your server is configured with an TLS/SSL certificate, you users can use FireFox and Chrome (recommend browsers) to share audio and video and screens using the browser's built-in support for web real-time communication (WebRTC).
+Once the BigBlueButton server is configured with an TLS/SSL certificate, your users can use FireFox and Chrome (recommend browsers) to access and share their audio, video, and screen in a BigBlueButton session via WebRTC.

 The full source code for `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
-To make it easy for anyone to run the script with a single command, we host the latest version of the script at `https://ubuntu.bigbluebutton.org/bbb-install.sh`.
+To make it easy for anyone to run the script with a single command, we host the latest version of the script at [https://ubuntu.bigbluebutton.org/bbb-install.sh](https://ubuntu.bigbluebutton.org/bbb-install.sh).

 ### Server choices

-There are many hosting companies that will provide you both virtual and dedicated servers.
+There are many hosting companies that can provide you either virtual and dedicated servers to run BigBlueButton.
 We list a few popular choices below.
 Note: We are not making any recommendations here, just listing some of the popular choices.

 For quick setup, [Digital Ocean](https://www.digitalocean.com/) offers both virtual servers with Ubuntu 16.04 64-bit and a single public IP address (no firewall).
 [Hetzner](https://hetzner) offers dedicated servers with single IP address.